RAID1 XFS

 The drive in fact had 7 partitions of data, but the largest one was XFS, smaller were Linux swap and Ext2 format.
 In theory it should have been possible to read the data from a Linux system with XFS loaded, but the drive did not appear to have a mount point set.
 Although it was probably possible to configure Linux to read the disk, the solution taken was to use CnW Recovery software to select and read the XFS partition.
 By scanning for all iNodes, all files were found and recovered

-One feature of Unix disks is often the superblock keeps track of the number of iNodes used and allocated.
-The CnW software will read these values and store them the forensic part of the log which helps verify that all files have been read, or in the case of a badly damaged disk, the number of files that are actually missing.
+One feature of Unix disks is that often the superblock keeps track of the number of iNodes used and allocated.
+CnW software will read these values and store them in the forensic part of the log, which helps verify that all files have been read, or in the case of a badly damaged disk, the number of files that are actually missing.